Top-Fire

 Acceleration

 Smaller wheels accelerate faster than larger wheels.
 This is mainly due to where the weight of the wheels is distributed.
 Larger wheels move the weight of the spokes, rim, inner tube, and tire away from the center of the wheel, resulting in higher rotating mass and slower acceleration.
-When you reduce the rotation quality of a rolling object, it will roll faster and easier.
+When you reduce the rotation quality of a rolling object, it will roll faster and more easily.

-29": Wheels with slower acceleration take longer to reach speed, which may give the bike a sense of unresponsiveness.
-However, once larger wheels reach top speed, they are actually more effective than smaller wheels Take long-distance rides because they require less effort to stay motivated.
+Carbon 29": Wheels with slower acceleration take longer to reach speed, which may give the bike a sense of unresponsiveness.
+However, once larger wheels reach top speed, they are actually more effective than smaller wheels.
+Take long-distance rides because they require less effort to stay motivated.

 Weight